 Table 2 shows the alpha-spending boundary a(t) where t is the proportion of patients accrued at that DSMB meeting.
 In the table we have assumed 5 meetings at t= .10, .25, .50, .75 and 1.0 This function a(t) will be extended to a smooth function of t using a cubic spline as suggested by (Pampallona, 1994) and at each DSMB meeting the actual stopping boundary will be calculated so that the probability of stopping at or before that meeting is a(t).
 Similarly the futility boundary is defined by the beta-spending function b(t).
 The number b(t) is the cumulative probability that the results would be below the futility stopping boundary given the alternative hypothesis of a 2.25 day increase in VFD with a standard deviation of 10.5.
-At each DSMB meeting a futility stopping boundary will be calculated so that the probability of futility stopping at or before that meeting a futility stopping boundary will be calculated so that the probability of futility stopping boundary will be calculated so that the probability of futility stopping at or before that meeting a futility stopping boundary will be calculated so that the probability of futility stopping at or before that meeting is b(t) at this alternative hypothesis.
+At each DSMB meeting a futility stopping boundary will be calculated so that the probability of futility stopping at or before that meeting is b(t) at this alternative hypothesis.